Infocyte/rules/README.md

 This means copy and pasting things like Windows paths is ergonomic.
 There is no escape character to worry about, strings are just strings.
 If you have to escape something, we recommend using the [regex()](#regex) function.

+## Usage
+After logging into your Infocyte instance (with an administrator role) simply navigate to `Admin->Rules`.
+Here you can create new rules or edit/remove existing ones.
+Rules can also be set to active/inactive.
+Inactive prevents them from running during analysis.

+Rules Contain two parts: a conditional statement and an action.

+**Conditional statements** are formed using IQL which very closely resembles something like javascript.
+They can use boolean (&&, ||) statements, grouping of conditions, exclusions, and include some useful functions to help make them very easy to work with our data types.
+More information on IQL is found [below](#api-reference).

+**Actions** are what happens when a rule matches an item.
+- Alert - adds an entry for the matched item to the Alert Inbox within the Infocyte application
+- Flag *(coming soon)* - attaches a specific flag to the item in the Infocyte application
+- Respond *(coming soon)* - initiate a response action on the endpoint using an [Infocyte Extension](https://github.com/infocyte/extensions)

 ## API Reference